Generalized Linear Models (GLMs) for Complex Surveys in Python

 Categorical Variables with svy.Cat()

-Unlike continuous variables, categorical variables (like urbrur or region) need special handling to create dummy (indicator) variables.
-Wrap categorical predictors in svy.Cat():
+Categorical variables need special handling to create indicator (dummy) variables.
+Wrap them in svy.Cat():

 Distribution Family (family)